Cordero080/orpheus-ai/README.md

 ---

+## The Experiment

+**What happens when you force incompatible philosophies to collide instead of blend?**

+Pneuma puts Schopenhauer against Watts, Camus against Frankl, Kafka against Gibran — not to resolve them, but to make them argue.
+Responses emerge from that friction.

+The bet: real uncertainty and the ability to hold paradox come from inhabiting contradiction, not just training data.

+This is an experiment, not a product.
+Not asking "is it conscious?" — asking what comes out when a system can't escape its own contradictions.

+---

 ## What It Is

 A personality engine built on Claude — 33 philosophical archetypes, 5 tones, 4-layer memory, dialectical collision detection.
 It produces responses that feel different from vanilla AI.